oliversun9/road-to-glory-leetcode/README.md

 * P153.
 Find Minimum in Rotated Sorted Array.
 Binary search.
 Did the harder version before.
 Aug 7, 21
 * P169.
 Majority Element.
 I usd nth element, but I saw many different solutions to this question: divide and conquer, Moore’s voting algorithm (very smart) and even bit manipulation!
 July 31, 20
 * P191.
 Number of 1 Bits.
 I did it by repeatedly clearing the lowest set bit.
 Other ways include keep dividing by two.
 Aug 7, 21
+* P198.
+House Robber.
+Only need to look at the last two, pretty easy.
+Aug 9, 21
 * P200.
 Number of Islands -  I did it with dfs, with seems standard.
 July 30, 21
 * P205.
 Isomorphic Strings - I stored character replacement in two maps but it's not fast enough, and better solutions store the last seen position of pair in two vectors.
 I like how it has dp flavor in it. - July 29, 21
 * P206.
 Reverse Linked List.
 I did it with iteration but I learned how to do it recursively from discussions - the key is that head points to the end of the reversed rest of the list.
 Aug 5, 21